ajwittmond/My-Elisp/README.md

 It can also create and maintain a table of the food eaten on a given day.
 The ammount of food logged in a given entry is stored as grams.

+To use this simply change where food-org-file points.